MAIF/otoroshi/ROADMAP.md

   - [ ] each entity has a creation timestamp
   - [ ] each entity has an update timestamp
   - [ ] each entity has a json write function
+- [ ] store targets as entities ???

 ## storage